ashkulz/committers.top/README.md

 ### Why is this running on a different domain?

-The original project by [@lauripiispanen](https://github.com/lauripiispanen) seems to have stopped updating and PRs have been open for quite a while.
-I ([@ashkulz](https://github.com/ashkulz)) wanted to automate the data update process using GitHub Actions, and plan to aggressively merge PRs/fix issues created on this and the [original repository](https://github.com/lauripiispanen/most-active-github-users-counter).

-I also thought that `committers.top` was a more appropriate domain name and quickly grabbed it for this friendly fork :grinning:
+The [original project](https://github.com/lauripiispanen/most-active-github-users-counter) by [@lauripiispanen](https://github.com/lauripiispanen) seems to have been archived.
+I also thought that `committers.top` was a more appropriate domain name and quickly grabbed it :grinning:

 ### Why am I not on this list?